 On September 28, 2022, the Company entered into a Revenue Loan and Security Agreement (the "Loan Agreement") with Decathlon Alpha V, L.P. providing for a loan facility for the Company in the maximum amount of \$6,000,000, with \$4,000,000 being advanced to the Company upon execution of the Loan Agreement and up to two additional \$1,000,000 advances available to the Company upon request, provided that the Company has satisfied all conditions with respect to such advance.
-The Loan Agreement requires monthly payments, calculated as a percentage of the Company's revenue from the previous month (subject to an annual payment cap) with all outstanding advances and the interest (as defined in the Loan Agreement) being due at maturity on June 13, 2027 (unless accelerated upon a change of control or the occurrence of other events of default).
+The Loan Agreement requires monthly payments, calculated as a percentage of the Company's revenue from the previous ment (subject to an annual payment cap) with all outstanding advances and lead in the Loan Agreement being due at naturity on June 13, 2027 (unless accelerated upon a change of control or the occurrence of other events of default).
 Interest does not accrue on advance(s) pursuant to the Loan Agreement, rather a minimum amount of interest (as defined in the Loan Agreement) is due pursuant to the terms of the Loan Agreement further provides for the payment of fees by the Company and includes customary representations and warranties, indemnification provisions, covenants and events of default.
-Subject in some cases to cure periods, and the occurrence of debtor-relief proceedings.
+Subject in some cases to cure periods, amounts outstanding and otherwise due under the Loan Agreement may be accelerated for typical defaults including, but not limited to, the failure to make when due payments, the failure to perform any covenant, the inaccuracy of representations and warranties, and the occurrence of debtor-relief proceedings.
 The advances are secured by all property of the Company and is guaranteed by the Company and certain of the Company's Subsidiaries.

 The Company has accounted for the loan facility as debt in accordance with ASC 470-10-25-2 and use the effective interest rate method to estimate the timing and amount of future cash flows in accordance with ASC 835-30.
-The current effective interest rate is 11.6%.
-As of June 30, 2023 and December 31, 2022, the balance on this loan was \$3,924,561 and \$3,983,611, respectively.
-The Company recognized approximately \$109,589 and \$227,662 in interest expense for the three and six months ended June 30, 2023, respectively.
-No amounts under the Loan Agreement were outstanding as of June 30, 2022, therefore no interest was recorded in the comparable period in prior year.
+The current effective interest rate is 12.0%, As of September 30, 2023 and December 31, 2022, the balance on this loan was \$3,890,111 and \$3,983,611, respectively.
+The Company recognized approximately \$130,273 and \$357,936 in interest expense for the three and nine months ended September 30, 2022.